Probing the low-velocity regime of non-radiative shocks with neutron star bow shocks: Discussion

 \section{Discussion}

-The broad-line widths inferred above are all below the smallest values included in state-of-the-art simulations of non-radiative, Balmer-dominated shocks, implying that the bow shocks fall into a low shock velocity regime ($v_s < 300$ km/s; e.g. \citealt{ghavamian2001,vanAdelsberg2008}).
-This is further compounded by the inferred inclination angles, which suggest that the widths reported in Table~\ref{tab:results} are overestimates of the true, de-projected $W_{\rm b}$.
+The broad-line widths inferred above are all below the smallest values included in state-of-the-art simulations of non-radiative, Balmer-dominated shocks \citep[e.g.][]{ghavamian2001,vanAdelsberg2008}, implying that the bow shocks fall into a low shock velocity regime.
+This conclusion is further compounded by the inferred inclination angles, which suggest that the widths reported in Table~\ref{tab:results} are overestimates of the true, de-projected $W_{\rm b}$.